causify-ai/tutorials/class_project_instructions/Projects/torch.distributed_Project_Description.md

 **Description**

-In this series of projects, students will utilize `torch.distributed`, a package within PyTorch that facilitates distributed training of deep learning models across multiple devices and nodes.
-This tool allows for efficient scaling of training processes, enabling students to work with larger datasets and more complex models.
-Key features include:
+In this project, students will utilize `torch.distributed`, a PyTorch library designed for distributed training of deep learning models across multiple GPUs and nodes.
+This tool facilitates efficient model training and inference by parallelizing computations, thus enhancing performance and scalability.

+Technologies Used
+torch.distributed

-- **Multi-process support**: Enables parallel training across multiple GPUs or machines.
+- Enables distributed training across multiple GPUs or machines.
-- **Communication backends**: Supports various backends for collective communication, such as NCCL and Gloo.
+- Supports various communication backends, including NCCL and Gloo.
-- **Flexible architecture**: Facilitates both data parallelism and model parallelism for optimized performance.
+- Provides functionalities for data parallelism and model parallelism.
+- Facilitates synchronization of gradients across different nodes.

 ---

-### Project 1: Image Classification with Distributed Training
+### Project 1: Image Classification with Distributed Training (Difficulty: 1)

-**Difficulty**: 1 (Easy)

-**Project Objective**: Build a distributed image classification model that can accurately classify images from a well-known dataset, optimizing for speed and accuracy through parallel training.

-**Dataset Suggestions**: Use publicly available image datasets from Kaggle or HuggingFace, such as CIFAR-10 or Fashion MNIST.

-**Tasks**:
-- **Set Up Distributed Environment**: Configure a local or cloud environment with multiple GPUs for training.
-- **Data Loading**: Implement a distributed data loader to efficiently manage the dataset across multiple processes.
+**Project Objective**
+The goal is to build an image classification model using a convolutional neural network (CNN) and train it on the CIFAR-10 dataset using distributed training to speed up the process.

+**Dataset Suggestions**
+- CIFAR-10 dataset: Available on Kaggle [CIFAR-10](https://www.kaggle.com/c/cifar-10).

+**Tasks**
+- Set Up Distributed Environment:
+  - Configure a multi-GPU setup using `torch.distributed`.
+  - Initialize the process group for communication between GPUs.

+- Data Preparation:
+  - Load and preprocess the CIFAR-10 dataset.
+  - Use `torch.utils.data.DistributedSampler` to distribute data across GPUs.

+- Model Development:
-- **Model Definition**: Create a convolutional neural network (CNN) architecture suitable for the classification task.
+  - Build a CNN architecture suitable for image classification.
-- **Training Loop**: Implement a training loop utilizing `torch.distributed` to synchronize gradients and update model weights.
+  - Implement the model using PyTorch.

+- Training:
+  - Train the model with distributed data parallelism.
+  - Monitor training metrics (accuracy, loss) across epochs.

+- Evaluation:
-- **Evaluation**: Assess model performance using accuracy metrics on a validation set.
+  - Evaluate the model on a validation set.
+  - Visualize the classification results using confusion matrix.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Experiment with different CNN architectures and compare their performance.
+- Experiment with different CNN architectures (e.g., ResNet, VGG).
-- Implement data augmentation techniques to enhance model robustness.
+- Implement data augmentation techniques to improve model performance.

 ---

-### Project 2: Text Generation with Distributed RNNs
+### Project 2: Text Classification with Distributed Training (Difficulty: 2)

-**Difficulty**: 2 (Medium)

-**Project Objective**: Develop a distributed recurrent neural network (RNN) for text generation, focusing on optimizing training time and model performance by leveraging multiple GPUs.

-**Dataset Suggestions**: Utilize large text corpora available on HuggingFace or Kaggle, such as Shakespeare's works or Wikipedia articles.

-**Tasks**:
+**Project Objective**
+The aim is to develop a text classification model using a recurrent neural network (RNN) and train it on the AG News dataset with distributed training to handle larger datasets efficiently.

+**Dataset Suggestions**
+- AG News dataset: Available on Kaggle [AG News Dataset](https://www.kaggle.com/amananandrai/ag-news-classification-dataset).

+**Tasks**
+- Set Up Distributed Environment:
-- **Setup Distributed Training**: Establish a multi-GPU setup using `torch.distributed` for RNN training.
+  - Configure a multi-node setup for distributed training with `torch.distributed`.
-- **Data Preprocessing**: Tokenize and prepare the text data for input into the RNN.
+  - Initialize the process group for communication.

+- Data Processing:
+  - Load and preprocess the AG News dataset.
+  - Tokenize text and create embeddings using `torchtext`.

+- Model Development:
-- **Model Architecture**: Design an RNN or LSTM model for generating text sequences.
+  - Build an RNN architecture (e.g., LSTM or GRU) for text classification.
-- **Distributed Training Loop**: Implement a training loop that uses distributed data parallelism to synchronize model updates.
-- **Text Generation**: Generate new text sequences based on a seed input and evaluate the quality of generated text.

-**Bonus Ideas (Optional)**:
-- Fine-tune the model on specific genres of text for more targeted generation.
+  - Implement the model in PyTorch.

+- Training:
+  - Train the model using distributed data parallelism.
+  - Optimize the model using techniques like learning rate scheduling.

+- Evaluation:
+  - Assess model performance using accuracy and F1-score.
+  - Visualize training and evaluation metrics over epochs.

+**Bonus Ideas (Optional)**
-- Compare the performance of RNNs with transformer-based models.
+- Compare model performance with different architectures (e.g., Transformers).
+- Implement hyperparameter tuning using libraries like Optuna.

 ---

-### Project 3: Anomaly Detection in Large-Scale Time Series Data
+### Project 3: Large-Scale Recommendation System (Difficulty: 3)

-**Difficulty**: 3 (Hard)

-**Project Objective**: Create a distributed framework for detecting anomalies in large-scale time series data, optimizing for both model accuracy and computational efficiency.

-**Dataset Suggestions**: Access large open datasets for time series analysis from government portals or Kaggle, such as energy consumption data or stock market prices.

-**Tasks**:
-- **Distributed Data Ingestion**: Set up a system to ingest and preprocess large time series datasets across multiple nodes.
-- **Model Selection**: Choose an appropriate machine learning model for anomaly detection, such as LSTM or Isolation Forest.
-- **Implement Distributed Training**: Utilize `torch.distributed` to parallelize model training across multiple GPUs for efficiency.
-- **Anomaly Detection Pipeline**: Create a complete pipeline that includes model training, prediction, and anomaly detection.
+**Project Objective**
+The goal is to create a large-scale recommendation system using collaborative filtering techniques and train it on the MovieLens dataset with distributed training to handle the computational load effectively.

+**Dataset Suggestions**
+- MovieLens 20M dataset: Available on Kaggle [MovieLens 20M](https://www.kaggle.com/grouplens/movielens-20m-dataset).

+**Tasks**
+- Set Up Distributed Environment:
+  - Configure a multi-GPU environment for distributed training using `torch.distributed`.
+  - Initialize the process group and set up communication backends.

+- Data Preparation:
+  - Load and preprocess the MovieLens dataset.
+  - Create user-item interaction matrices for collaborative filtering.

+- Model Development:
+  - Implement a deep learning-based collaborative filtering model (e.g., Neural Collaborative Filtering).
+  - Use embeddings to represent users and items in a lower-dimensional space.

+- Training:
+  - Train the model using distributed data parallelism.
+  - Implement techniques for handling large-scale data, such as mini-batch processing.

+- Evaluation:
-- **Evaluation and Visualization**: Evaluate the model's performance using precision, recall, and F1-score, and visualize the detected anomalies.
+  - Evaluate the model using metrics like RMSE and precision at K.
+  - Visualize recommendations for specific users.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Investigate the impact of different hyperparameters on model performance.
+- Explore hybrid recommendation techniques combining content-based and collaborative filtering.
-- Integrate real-time anomaly detection capabilities using streaming data sources.
+- Implement real-time recommendation updates using streaming data.